-It's the early twentieth century American Midwest.
-A con man currently going by the assumed name Harold Hill has used several different schemes to bilk the unsuspecting, and now travels from town to town pretending to be a professor of music - from Gary (Indiana) Conservatory of Music, class of '05 - who solves all the respective towns' youth problems by forming boys' marching bands.
+- It's the early 20th-century American Midwest.
+A con man going by the assumed name Harold Hill has used several different schemes to bilk the unsuspecting, and now travels from town to town pretending to be a professor of music - from the Gary (Indiana) Conservatory of Music, class of '05 - who solves all the respective towns' youth problems by forming boys' marching bands.
 He takes money from the townsfolk to buy instruments, music, instructional materials, and uniforms for their sons.
-However, in reality he has no degree and knows nothing about music, and after all the materials arrive and are distributed, he absconds with all the money, never to be seen again.
+However, in reality, he has no degree and knows nothing about music, and after all the materials arrive and are distributed, he absconds with all the money, never to be seen again.
 Many of the traveling salesmen in the territory have been negatively impacted by him, as the townsfolk then become suspicious of any stranger trying to sell them something.
 For Harold's scheme to work, he must gain the trust of the local music teacher, usually by wooing her, regardless of her appearance.
 And if the town doesn't believe it has a youth problem needing to be fixed, he will manufacture one for them.
-That is the case when he arrives in River City, Iowa, population 2,212, where he will have some unexpected help from Marcellus Washburn, a friend and former grifter colleague who now lives in River City and has gone straight, but still wants to make sure Harold survives his stay in town.
+That is the case when he arrives in River City, Iowa, population 2,212, where he will have some unexpected help from Marcellus Washburn, a friend and former grifter colleague who now lives in River City and has gone straight, but he still wants to make sure Harold survives his stay in town.
 River City's music teacher is spinster and town librarian Marian Paroo.
-He's able to impress all the other River Citizens with his fast-talking sales pitches, but not suspicious Marian, whose hard-as-nails exterior The music teacher he has to impress in River City is spinster Marian Paroo, who is also the town librarian.
-Unlike all the other River Citizens who he is able to impress with his fast talking sales pitches, he is unable to impress suspicious Marian, whose hard-as-nail exterior is partly due to her somewhat removed standing in the town, as all the gossipy housewives believe she is a smut peddler - encouraging the teenagers to read authors such as Chaucer and Balzac - and mistakenly believe she got her position as librarian through less-than-scrupulous means.
+He's able to impress all the other River Citizens with his fast-talking sales pitches, but not suspicious Marian, whose hard-as-nails exterior is unlike all the other River Citizens.
+Her exterior is partly due to her somewhat removed standing in the town, as all the gossipy housewives believe she is a smut peddler - encouraging the teenagers to read authors such as Chaucer and Balzac - and mistakenly believe that she got her position as librarian through less-than-scrupulous means.
 What Harold does not know is that one way to Marian is through her young adolescent brother, Winthrop Paroo, a sullen boy who has withdrawn from life since their father's death two years before, when he started to lisp.
 Harold starts to fall for Marian, something that never happened with any of the other music teachers.
-Further complications may ensue if any of those traveling salesmen who have been following his route through the territory catch up with and expose him.
+Further complications may ensue if any of those traveling salesmen who have been following his route through the territory catch up with and expose him.—Huggo

-Confidence man Harold Hill arrives at staid River City intending to cheat the community with his standard scam of offering to equip and train a boys' marching band, then skip town with the money since he has no music knowledge or skill.
-Things go awry when he falls for a librarian he tries to divert from exposing him while he inadvertently enriches the town with a love of music.
+- Confidence man Harold Hill arrives at staid River City intending to cheat the community with his standard scam of offering to equip and train a boys' marching band, then skip town with the money since he has neither music knowledge nor skill.
+Things go awry when he falls for a librarian he tries to divert from exposing him, while he inadvertently enriches the town with a love of music.—Kenneth Chisholm <email@example.com>

-Professor Harold Hill likes a challenge and when the other salesmen on the train west tell him that Iowa is the biggest test of all of sales ability, he gets off at River City.
+- Professor Harold Hill likes a challenge, and when the other salesmen on the train west tell him that Iowa is the biggest test of all of sales ability, he gets off at River City.
 We know it's the 20th century there, only because of a reference in one of the songs to Gary, Indiana.
-Marian the librarian doesn't buy the professor's line but he convinces many of his other potential customers that the new pool table that has just been placed in the billiard parlor could mean "trouble in River City."
-How to keep the youngsters "moral after school?"
-Form a boys' marching band.
+Marian the librarian doesn't buy the professor's line, but he convinces many of his other potential customers that the new pool table that has just been placed in the billiard parlor could mean "trouble in River City."
+How to keep the youngsters "moral after school"?
+Form a boys' marching band.—Dale O'Connor <firstname.lastname@example.org>

 - The movie opens with a number of traveling salesmen in a railroad car in 1912, lamenting the things that are making their livelihood difficult--changes in society and the economy, and dishonest salesmen who give them a bad name.
 They are particularly scornful of a certain "Professor" Harold Hill (Robert Preston), who goes into a town, sells the kids musical instruments, instruction books, and band uniforms, under the promise that he will form a band for them, and then disappears.
 Someone mentions that "He don't know one note from another!".
 (This opening song has interesting musical accompaniment: the sound of the train's steam locomotive.)
 At the end of the song, just when the train is about to start up from a station stop in River City, Iowa, one of the people reveals that he is Harold Hill, and quickly escapes from the train before the others can catch him.